flxlab100/DA-Pro04-Accenture01/README.md

 # DA-Pro04-Accenture01
-Accenture data analytics and visualization pro training
+Accenture data analytics and visualization pro training (a training project provided by Accenture)

 1.Requirements gathering
 Understand the client and business problem at hand.